 Drive thru Digital Menu Boards: How They Work

-In the fast-food sector, the share of revenue from drive-through sales now dominates for most restaurant chains.
-The arrival of Covid-19 further accentuated this phenomenon, with drive-through business now accounting for over 70% of some restaurants’ transactions.
+In the fast-food sector, the share of the revenue from drive-through sales now dominates for most restaurant chains.
+The arrival of Covid-19 further accentuated this phenomenon, with the drive-through business now accounting for over 70% of some restaurants’ transactions.

 The screens used are designed specifically for outdoor use in order to withstand any weather conditions.
 They are 5 to 10 times brighter, up to 7,000 nits, while the brightness of screens used indoors is generally 500 nits.
-The material used in most cases is watertight, ultra-ventilated on the inside and meets IEC 60529 ingress protection (IP) standards for waterproofing.
+The material used in most cases is watertight, ultra-ventilated on the inside, and meets IEC 60529 ingress protection (IP) standards for waterproofing.
 Outdoor screens are generally displayed in portrait mode to make them easier to read with a more restricted field of vision.

 Another characteristic is that the distance between customers in their vehicle and the digital menu board is greater than indoors.
 Screens are therefore bigger: at least twice the size.
-Images and text are also larger, so that they are visible to passengers in both the front and rear of the vehicle.
+Images and text are also larger so that they are visible to passengers in both the front and rear of the vehicle.
 The content displayed is generally specifically designed for drive-through settings.

 In terms of content and the speed of scrolling, visitors are exposed to outdoor digital menu boards for less time than indoors.
-Each screen must show the products available in a maximum of two views, while keeping the main products on display without scrolling.
+Each screen must show the products available in a maximum of two views while keeping the main products on display without scrolling.

 Outdoor menu boards in drive-through settings can do more than simply display products as a printed poster does.
 The outdoor digital menu board offers intelligence, versatility, and much better performance.
-We set out below the types of interactivity that are most commonly used with Navori QL software.
+We set out below the types of interactivity that are most commonly used with Navori QL Digital Signage software.

 The displaying of content on screens is often linked to a motion detector in the ground, which restarts the content shown on the outdoor menu board when a new vehicle arrives.
 For users with ecological concerns, the screens are only illuminated if a vehicle is detected.